 His first self-titled album was released in 1996 on Greentrax Recordings.
 His second album, Pourquoi Quebec?, was recorded in Quebec, Canada and released on the same label in January.
 His third album, Ceol More, was released in 2002 and achieved widespread critical acclaim.
-It exhibits not only McManus's proficiency as a guitarist, but also as an arranger, including a version of Charles Mingus's Goodbye Porkpie Hat.
-He has recorded duets with noted Scottish fiddler Alasdair Fraser as well as releasing an album with bassist Alain Genty, entitled Singing Sands.
-McManus lives in Elora, Ontario, Canada.
+It includes a version of Charles Mingus's Goodbye Porkpie Hat.
+He has recorded duets with noted Scottish fiddler Alasdair Fraser and an album with bassist Alain Genty, titled Singing Sands.